 Tokyo Electron has a set of internal rules that define the management of its intellectual property.
-These rules were revised based on the purport of the Revised Patent Law that came into force last year.
+These rules were revised based on the purport of the Revised Patent Law that came into force two years ago.
 Under these rules, Tokyo Electron provides incentives for inventors and creators within Tokyo Electron.
-We make lump-sum payments at the time of submission of applications for patents, utility model rights, designs and other property rights.
+We make lumpsum payments at the time of submission of applications for patents, utility model rights, designs and other property rights.
 Bonuses are also given as incentives if such creations are implemented at Tokyo Electron or licensed to third parties.
-The latter bonuses are scaled to the earnings record of such licenses and other rights.
-We also established awards to honor inventors and creators.
+We have also established an incentive scheme, including awards to motivate inventors and creators.

 Management of trade secrets is handled according to Tokyo Electron's "Internal Rules on Managing Technology and Marketing Information" and "Manual for Managing Technology and Marketing Information."
-The provisions of these measures are approximately equivalent to those of the government's "Policies Regarding Managing Trade Secrets" and "Policies Regarding the Prevention of Technology Leakage."
+The provisions of these measures are approximately equivalent to those of the government's "Policies Regarding Managing Trade Secrets" and "Policies Regarding the Prevention of Technology Leakage" (both issued by the Ministry of Economy, Trade and Industry).
+Furthermore, to raise the effectiveness of trade secret management, Tokyo Electron runs an in-house training program and ensures that it monitors the subsequent status of trade secret handling.